Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add raster from service/README.md

 ## About the data

-This sample uses a [NOAA raster image service](https://gis.ngdc.noaa.gov/arcgis/rest/services/bag_hillshades_subsets/ImageServer).
-The service computes a hillshade image from the depth (in meters) of U.S. coastal waters.
+This sample uses a [NOAA raster image service](https://gis.ngdc.noaa.gov/arcgis/rest/services/bag_bathymetry/ImageServer).
+The service computes a bathymetry image from the depth (in meters) of U.S. coastal waters.

 ## Tags